latextemplates/scientific-thesis-cover/README.md

 ## Known Problems

-Multiline/Commands in option values are currently only supported if you load `kvoptions-patch` **before** the documentclass defintion like this:
+Multiline/Commands in option values are currently only supported if you load `kvoptions-patch` **before** the documentclass definition like this:

     \RequirePackage{kvoptions-patch}
     \documentclass[twoside]{article}